pybites/pybites.github.io-source/content/guest-cleaning-text-data.md

 ## Remove Punctuation

-When a bag of word approach, like described above is used, punctuation can be removed as sentence structure and word order is irrelevant when using TF-IDF.
+When a bag of words approach, like described above is used, punctuation can be removed as sentence structure and word order is irrelevant when using TF-IDF.
 Some words of caution though.
 Punctuation can be vital when doing sentiment analysis or other NLP tasks so understand your requirements.
 Also, if you are also going to remove URL's and Email addresses you might want to the do that before removing punctuation characters otherwise they'll be a bit hard to identify.
 Another consideration is hashtags which you might want to keep so you may need a rule to remove `#` unless it is the first character of the token.

 <a name="stop-words"></a>